polterguy/phosphorusfive-dox/chapter-7.md

 Inside of your user's folder, the *"root"* folder that is, you can find a *"documents"* folder.
 This is the equivalent of *"Your documents"* in windows, or *"Home"* on Linux.
 This is important to understand for this chapter, since we will store our *"database"* within a file in this folder.
 Our file will be named *"adr.hl"*.
 The extension *".hl"* implies *"[H]yper - [L]ambda"*.

-Your *"documents"* folder though, contains two other folders.
+Your *"documents"* folder, contains two folders.
 One *"private"* folder, and another *"public"* folder.
 We will be using the *"private"* folder, to store a file, containing the data for our CRUD application.
 Files inside of this folder, cannot in general, be accessed by anyone, except the user whom these files belongs to.
 Hence, they are your user's *"private files"*.

 To create a file inside of this folder, can be done by prepending your path with a tilde `~`.
 If you start out a filename with a tilde, this will automatically save a file to your user's home folder.
-If you want to create a file inside of your private documents folder, you can do it with the following code;
+If you want to create a file inside of your private documents folder, you can use something resembling the following code.

 ```
 save-file:~/documents/private/foo.txt
   src:Hello filesystem!
 ```

 If you execute the above code in your Apps/Executor, it will create a simple text file for you, inside of your private documents folder.
-To understand why, realize that the tilde `~` will be substituted with *"/users/your-username"*, before the file is saved.
-Since the root folder for *everything* related to files in P5, is the main root web application folder, this means your file can be found within *"/phosphorusfive/core/p5.webapp/users/root/documents/private/"* - Where ever that is locally within your system.
+To understand why, realize that the tilde `~` will be substituted with *"/users/username"*, before the file is saved.
+The *"username"* parts of the path, depends upon which user is logged in, invoking the **[save-file]** event.

+Since the root folder for *everything* related to files in P5, is the main root web application folder, this means your file can be found within *"/phosphorusfive/core/p5.webapp/users/username/documents/private/"* - Where ever that is locally within your system.

 ## The [apply] event